Meetings Slated for PV School Bond Discussion

 Among many potential sources (including State funding, the District’s operating budget, proceeds from the sale of Pleasant Valley School, philanthropy, etc.), the Board is also considering a request for local funding, a General Obligation (GO) bond, which has not been sought by PVUESD or either preceding district for many decades.

 Before making that critical decision, the Board has been seeking input from community members and stakeholder groups.
-We mailed a FAQ brochure to all voters, had many individual conversations and conducted many community meetings — and much more outreach will be taking place in the late summer and early Fall.
+We mailed a FAQ brochure to all voters, had many individual conversations and conducted many community meetings — and more outreach will be taking place in the late summer and early Fall.

 In addition, a random sampling of local residents were recently contacted to be a part of a voter opinion survey.